Nina Simone: 1954–1959: Early success

 In order to fund her private lessons, Simone performed at the Midtown Bar & Grill on Pacific Avenue in Atlantic City, New Jersey, whose owner insisted that she sing as well as play the piano, which increased her income to $90 a week.
 In 1954, she adopted the stage name "Nina Simone".
 "Nina", derived from niña, was a nickname given to her by a boyfriend named Chico, and "Simone" was taken from the French actress Simone Signoret, whom she had seen in the 1952 movie Casque d'Or.
 Knowing her mother would not approve of her playing "the Devil's music", she used her new stage name to remain undetected.
 Simone's mixture of jazz, blues, and classical music in her performances at the bar earned her a small but loyal fan base.

 In 1958, she befriended and married Don Ross, a beatnik who worked as a fairground barker, but quickly regretted their marriage.
-Playing in small clubs in the same year, she recorded George Gershwin's "I Loves You, Porgy" (from Porgy and Bess), which she learned from a Billie Holiday album and performed as a favor to a friend.
-It became her only Billboard top 20 success in the United States, and her debut album Little Girl Blue followed in February 1959 on Bethlehem Records.
+After leaving Ross, Simone moved to New York.
+While playing in small clubs, she recorded her debut album Little Girl Blue which was released in February 1959 through Bethlehem Records.
+It included George Gershwin's "I Loves You, Porgy" (from Porgy and Bess), which she learned from a Billie Holiday album and performed as a favor to a friend.
+It was subsequently released as a single and became her only Billboard top 20 single in the United States.
 Because she had sold her rights outright for $3,000, Simone lost more than $1 million in royalties (notably for the 1980s re-release of her version of the jazz standard "My Baby Just Cares for Me") and never benefited financially from the album's sales.